On the linear scaling of entropy vs. energy in human brain activity, the Hagedorn temperature and the Zipf law: Interrelations of density of states, entropy-energy curves and Hagedorn temperature

+A key characteristic of the system's space of states is the \emph{density of states} as a function of energy, which determines the thermodynamic behaviour of the system at any temperature, including the existence of criticality.
 Typically, when studying systems in the thermodynamic limit of infinite size, the system explores only a relatively small portion of the space of states (largest in the critical case).
 When we deal with a finite but large ``mesoscopic'' system, however, the repertoire of explored states may be wide enough to encompass information on the behaviour of the system for a range of temperatures.
-In particular, it could detect signatures of critical behaviour even away from the system's operating temperature, hence its determination is of high interest.
+In particular, it could detect signatures of critical behaviour even away from the system's operating temperature.
+In addition, it provides a much more detailed understanding of the statistical properties of the system, hence its determination is of high interest.

 The density of states is equivalently expressed in terms of the energy dependence of the (microcanonical) entropy as $\rho(E)=\exp S(E)$.
-A second order phase transition is characterized by $S''(E_c)=0$ at some energy~$E_c$ in the thermodynamic limit.
-Of particular interest for the present paper is the case of a linear dependence $S(E)\sim aE+b$.
-On one hand, as discussed in~\cite{BIALEK1, BIALEK2}, it is equivalent to Zipf law~\cite{ZIPF} -- a power-law dependence of the probability of a state on its rank.
-On the other hand, it is known that such exponential increase in the density of states leads to the Hagedorn hypothesis of a limiting temperature ~\cite{HAGEDORN} (equal here to the inverse slope $T_H=1/a$), beyond which hadronic matter cannot exist.
-Since then, Hagedorn temperature appeared in various other contexts in high energy physics~\cite{HAGEDORNOTHER1,HAGEDORNOTHER2}.
-Cabbibo \& Parisi~\cite{parisi} found later that similar exponential behaviour can be present in any system which undergoes a second order phase transition, Note that Ref.~\cite{BIALEK1} informally dubbed this behaviour as \emph{very critical}, as then $S''(E)=0$ for a whole range of energies.
+In this language a second order phase transition is characterized by $S''(E_c)=0$ at some energy~$E_c$ in the thermodynamic limit.
+Of particular interest for the present paper is the case of a linear dependence \eq S(E)\sim aE+b \eqx On the one hand, as discussed in~\cite{BIALEK1, BIALEK2}, it is equivalent to Zipf law~\cite{ZIPF} -- a power-law dependence of the probability of a state on its rank~\eqref{e.zipf}.
+The equivalence arises through an appropriate identification of energies and entropies for a given ensemble of binary data (see~\cite{BIALEK1, BIALEK2}), which we now briefly review.

-In this paper, we explore statistical aspects of the space of states of the human brain resting state activity and show the appearance of regimes of linear $S(E)$ dependence in the entropy-energy plane indicating proximity to a critical point.
-Moreover, we find that the brain operates asymptotically at the limiting Hagedorn temperature.
-The present analysis was made possible by a novel machine learning (ML) based method for estimating the density of states from relatively high dimensional data (of the order of hundreds of spins) which we developed as an extension of~\cite{ENTROPYML}, an approach that should be, in fact, of a very general applicability.